 Unlike the antagonists in her steamy romance thrillers, author Nancy Crampton-Brophy did not get away with murder.

-Crampton-Brophy, 71, was convicted in May of second-degree murder in the June 2018 death of her husband, chef Daniel Brophy, who was gunned down at the culinary school where he taught cooking classes.
+A jury found her guilty Wednesday of second-degree murder in the 2018 death of her husband, chef Daniel Brophy, who was gunned down at the culinary school where he taught cooking classes.

 Prosecutors argued the couple was struggling with debt – Crampton-Brophy’s self-published novels were not big sellers – and that his death could have left her with more than $1 million in life insurance policies and other assets.

 They told jurors that Crampton-Brophy followed her husband to work and shot him with a Glock 9mm handgun.
 Investigators found two 9mm shell casings at the scene.
 She had also bought a “ghost gun” assembly kit that investigators later found at a storage facility.
 “Ghost guns” are unregistered and untraceable firearms.

 She was the only person who had a motive to kill her husband, Multnomah County Senior Deputy District Attorney Shawn Overstreet said in closing arguments this week.